BY MARGARET MAGNUS

 The team decided to start with an easy and quick task - trimming the burned Toyon (Heteromeles arbutifolia) to give the new sprouts room to grow and regenerate.

 Toyon, or Christmas Berry, is an evergreen shrub bearing clusters of bright red berries.
 It typically can grow to a small tree about six-to-eight feet high and four-to-five feet wide.
 It is compatible with Coast Live Oaks (Quercus agrifolia).

 James Whedon ran the chainsaw while other team members disposed of the limbs down a slight hill under the canopy.
 Walking back up the hill to grab another branch, Margaret Magnus noticed water coming out of the ground.
 "It's a spring," she said, even though that wasn't logical.
 "Or a leak," said Gina Franz Martenson, which was more logical.
 Indeed, it was leak.

 Earlier, former Manager/Caretaker Buzz Glasky had noted that there seemed to be a leak somewhere from the agricultural water tank, but had not been able to locate it.

-Now, having located the leak, it's exact source was still unclear.
-All the water valves to the agricultural tank were turned off.
+Now, having located the leak, it was still unclear which of several shut-off valves would stop the water flow.
+So all the water valves to the agricultural tank were turned off.
 The puzzle became another task on a future "to do" list.

-The next project was clearing the back, emergency access road off the property and connecting to Sulphur Mountain Road.
+The next project was clearing the back, emergency access road off the property which connects back to Sulphur Mountain Road.
 Both recently serviced chainsaws stopped working, adding a new "to do" item to figure out why.
 So armed with loppers and saws, the team successfully tackled the overgrown area.